NicOudart/PyBWE/docs/PyPBWE.md

 ### The order of the AR model

 In theory, the ideal order of an AR model depends on the number of complex sine-waves composing the spectrum.
-However, in practical cases, a higher order is required to obtain good results.
+However, in practical cases, a higher order is required to obtain good results in presence of noise.
 For the BWE, Cuomo (1992) recommends an order equal to 1/3 of the number of samples in the spectrum.
 This is also what we recommend for PBWE.

 ### The extrapolation factor